nuxt-modules/device/README.md

 ## CloudFront Support

-If an user-agent is 'Amazon CloudFront', nuxt-device-detect checks the both headers 'CloudFront-Is-Mobile-Viewer' and 'CloudFront-Is-Tablet-Viewer'.
+If a user-agent is 'Amazon CloudFront', nuxt-device-detect checks the both headers 'CloudFront-Is-Mobile-Viewer' and 'CloudFront-Is-Tablet-Viewer'.

 Here are the details about the headers: